 Descriptive analyses includes counts, proportions, means, and rates.
-The rates are calculated using denominator data for the current year based on the most recent estimates available (e.g. the 2020 version of the population estimates were used to populate 2019 population estimates).
+Denominator data for the current year are based on the most recent estimates available (e.g., population estimates for 2022 are based on 2021 estimates).

 Analyses were conducted using Excel 365 ProPlus and Stata MP v16.